 DNFBPs are businesses in specific sectors that are considered vulnerable to money laundering due to the nature of their transactions.
 Under UAE law, DNFBPs include:

-- Corporate service providers: Firms that help form companies, manage trusts, provide registered office services, or act as directors/shareholders.
+• Corporate service providers: Firms that help with UAE business setup and ongoing compliance, manage trusts, provide registered office services, or act as directors/shareholders.

 If your business falls into any of these categories, AML compliance obligations apply to you.